Brand Glossary | HeyGen Academy

 Brand consistency is not just about how your content looks, it is also about how it sounds.
-The Brand Glossary ensures that names, phrases, and technical terms are pronounced and translated the way you want, every time.
-By defining rules for pronunciation and translation, your videos stay accurate and on-brand across all creators, languages, and audiences.
+The Brand Glossary ensures that names, phrases, and technical terms are pronounced and translated the way you prefer, every time.
+By defining clear rules for pronunciation and translation, your videos remain accurate and on-brand across all creators, languages, and audiences.

-Brand Glossary lets you control pronunciation and translation rules so important terms are handled correctly every time.
-These rules are automatically applied during video translation and narration, helping avoid inconsistencies or mispronunciations.
+Brand Glossary allows you to control pronunciation and translation rules so that important terms are handled correctly every time.
+These rules are automatically applied during video translation and narration, helping to avoid inconsistencies or mispronunciations.

 Create glossary rules manually